Note: The risk of bias by domain corresponds to the highest risk of bias among outcomes by domain.

 Data for the outcome were analyzed using intention-to-treat analysis.
 This method was considered appropriate to estimate the effect of assignment to intervention.

 Risk assessed to be some concerns for outcome: Mortality (D28).
 Clinical improvement (D28).
+Time to clinical improvement.
 Adverse events.
 Serious adverse events.

 |Missing outcome data||